“As Is” in Texas Residential Transactions

 DISCLAIMER

-Copyright © 2023 by David J. Willis.
+Copyright © 2025 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, www.LoneStarLandLaw.com.
+More information is available at his website, www.LoneStarLandLaw.com.